 Broadview: An Introduction

-The word "broadview" expresses a good deal of the philosophy behind our company.
-Our focus is very much on English Studies and Philosophy, but within those two core subject areas we are open to a broad range of academic approaches and political viewpoints.
+The word “broadview” expresses a good deal of the philosophy behind our company.
+Our focus is very much on the humanities, but within this field we are open to a broad range of academic approaches and political viewpoints.
 We welcome feminist perspectives, and we have a particular interest in addressing environmental issues.
 Our publishing program is internationally-oriented, and we publish for a broad range of geographical markets—but as a Canadian company we also publish a broad range of titles with a Canadian emphasis.
 And our individual titles often appeal to a broad readership; we publish many titles that are as much of interest to the general reader as they are to academics and students.

 Broadview: The Company

-Broadview Press is an independent academic publisher with no affiliation to any larger publishing house or media conglomerate.
-Broadview handles production and distribution of its books through its Peterborough, Ontario facility; sales and editorial acquisitions are carried out through its offices in Guelph, Ontario, Wolfville, Nova Scotia, and Calgary, Alberta.
-The company has roughly 600 titles in print, and is currently publishing approximately 40 new titles per year.
-Broadview Press was incorporated in 1985; since then the company has grown steadily and now employs over 30 people, primarily at its Calgary, Peterborough, Wolfville, and Guelph locations.
-Annual sales revenue is now more than $3 million.
+Broadview Press is a Canadian-owned independent academic publisher with no affiliation to any larger publishing house or media conglomerate.
+Broadview handles production and distribution of its books through its Peterborough, Ontario facility.
+Sales and editorial acquisitions are carried out through its offices in Guelph, Ontario; Wolfville, Nova Scotia; and Calgary, Alberta.
+The company has roughly 600 titles in print, and is currently publishing approximately 45 new titles per year.
+Broadview Press was incorporated in 1985; since then the company has grown steadily and now employs over 25 people.

 Broadview: Environmental Commitment

-Broadview Press is committed to printing the interiors of its books on 100% post-consumer recycled paper whenever feasible.
-As the premiums on environmentally friendly papers continue to come down, Broadview anticipates publishing an increasing number of its books on recycled paper.
+Broadview Press is committed to printing the interiors of its books on FSC certified and 100% post-consumer recycled paper whenever feasible.